patchampoux/blackjack/README.md

-# Blackjack Game
+# Blackjack

-A simple JavaScript Blackjack Game.
+A simple JavaScript Blackjack game.

 Visit to see it in action.